 There are also some localities that may require you to obtain an additional permit before you can open your business.
 Be sure to check with both your state and local government to make sure you obtain all of the necessary licenses and permits.

-Consult an Attorney or Accountant
+Consult an Attorney and Accountant

 Another reason why you would want to talk to an attorney or accountant is to decide which business structure is the best for your situation.
-Is it best for you to operate as a sole proprietor, limited liability corporation (LLC) or a sub-s corporation?
+Is it best for you to operate as a sole proprietor, limited liability corporation (LLC), or a Sub-S corporation?